AwalaApp/specs/rs002-pki.md

 ### Gateway Certificate Revocation (GCR)

 A gateway MAY revoke its own certificate by issuing a GCR message to its peer gateway(s).
-These messages MUST be serialized with RAMF, using the octet `0x11` as its _concrete message format signature_, and have an empty payload (i.e., one of length zero).
+These messages MUST be serialized with RAMF, using the octet `0x11` as its _concrete message type_, and have an empty payload (i.e., one of length zero).

 GCRs MUST be sent in the payload plaintext of a cargo, along with parcels, in order to prevent a malicious relayer from identifying and dropping such messages.